-Meitner is the author of four books of poems.
+Meitner is the author of five books of poems.
 Her first book, Inventory at the All-Night Drugstore, won the 2002 Robert Dana-Anhinga Prize for Poetry, and was published in 2003 by Anhinga Press.
 Her second book, Ideal Cities, was selected by Paul Guest as a winner of the 2009 National Poetry Series competition, and was published in 2010 by HarperCollins.
 Her third collection, Makeshift Instructions for Vigilant Girls, was published by Anhinga Press in 2011.
 Her fourth collection of poems, Copia, was published by BOA Editions in 2014, and her newest collection, Holy Moly Carry Me, is forthcoming from BOA Editions in September of 2018.

 In addition to teaching creative writing at UVA, UW-Madison, and UC-Santa Cruz, she has worked as a dating columnist, an office temp, a Hebrew school instructor, a computer programmer, a systems consultant, a lifeguard, a documentary film production assistant, and a middle school teacher in the New York City public school system.
 As part of her commitment to student mentorship, she is also the creator and steward of the Post-MFA Resources Tumblr.